Daylight (David Kushner song)

-"Daylight" is a song by American singer-songwriter David Kushner.
-Kushner wrote it with Hayden Robert Hubers, Jeremy Fedryk, and Josh Bruce Williams, and Rob Kirwan produced it.
+"Daylight" is a song by the American singer-songwriter David Kushner.
+Kushner wrote it with Hayden Robert Hubers, Jeremy Fedryk, Josh Bruce Williams, and Drake Jon Livingston Jr., and Rob Kirwan produced it.
 Miserable Music Group released it as the lead single from his debut studio album, The Dichotomy (2024), on April 14, 2023.
 An orchestral gothic pop ballad, it is inspired by Paul the Apostle's teachings and biblical allusions Kushner found inspirational as a child.

 The song went viral on video-sharing service TikTok in 2023.
 In the United Kingdom, it debuted and peaked at number two on the Official Singles Chart, becoming Kushner's first top-10 single.
 The song reached number one in Latvia, the Netherlands, New Zealand, Poland, and Switzerland, and number four in Australia.
 Luke Shaw and Landon Juern directed the music video, which was released alongside it.
-The streaming service Spotify has recorded over 1.4 billion streams of the song as of Apr.
-08, 2025.
+The streaming service Spotify has recorded over 1.7 billion streams of the song as of Apr.
+08, 2026.